Cookie Consent by Privacy Policies Generator website

 DL3 8RY

 In 1901 Darlington became the fifth crematorium to operate in the Country.
-Manual records are held from the first cremation to the present day.
+Manual and electronic records are held from the first cremation to the present day.

 Cruse - bereavement support website [external link]